Let's see… I'm 6 feet tall, and weigh about 220lbs… though I am trying to loose. I have (receding) brown hair and blue/green eyes.

 Annie ~ 2010

 This show meant a bit more to John than it did me.
-It meant a lot to the young lady who was playing Annie, she and her family are friends of ours.
-John played Warbucks, while I was Rooster.
+He played Warbucks, while I was Rooster.
 I'll say this, it's a better show than most people give it credit for.

 My Fair Lady ~ 2011